DavidUf11/HTML-CSS-Fansite/README.md

-# Chelsea FC Fansite made with HTML & CSS
+# Chelsea FC Fansite

-Wyncode Week 1 project
+A Wyncode Week-1 project, the Chelsea FC Fansite offers a place for true fans to explore Chelsea's roster.